jeweller1980stepanets/Cordova-Plugin-Deezer-IOS-ANDROID/README.md

 [![N|Solid](http://procoders.tech/art/powered.png)](http://procoders.tech/)

+# Cordova Deezer Plugin
+This plugin included all main functions of audio player for Deezer servise

-# Installation
+## Installation
-## At first you must registering you application with [deezer] [PlDb]
+**At first you must registering you application with** [deezer] [PlDb]

-From master
+You may install latest version from master
 ```sh
 cordova plugin add https://github.com/jeweller1980stepanets/Cordova-Plugin-Deezer-IOS-ANDROID
 ```
-# Removing the Plugin from project
+### Removing the Plugin from project
 ```sh
 cordova plugin rm com.procoders.deezer
 ```
-# Supported Platforms
+## Supported Platforms
 > - Android
 > - iOS
+### Platform specific
+:warning: for iOS platform not implemented method `setVolume()` and `event on_chenge_volume()` It will be fixed when this methods will be in Deezer SDK
 # Using the plugin
-### You must have premium account from Deezer servise for playing music
+> **You must have premium account from Deezer servise for playing music**

-After device is ready you must:
+After device is ready you must defined the main variable:
 ```javascript
 var deezerCordova = window.cordova.plugins.DeezerPlugin;
 ```
-After this you may use all method in code.
+:thumbsup: *After this you may use all method in your code.*

-# Methods
+## Methods
 All methods returning promises, but you can also use standard callback functions.

 ```javascript